Marketing a hospice program

 For example, a specific goal would be to increase your physician referrals by 10 percent.
 Once you’ve articulated this precise goal, it will be easier to focus your marketing efforts — in this case, you could focus on physician outreach, attending medical conferences, and creating print collateral to leave at physicians’ offices, for example.

 It’s vital to tie your marketing actions back to your goals.
 For example, if you selected increasing physician referrals by 10 percent as your goal and your marketing actions involved building up your social media following, you won’t likely reach your goal with that approach alone.
-A better tactic would be to increase your networking resources and reach out to local referring physicians.
+A better tactic would be to increase your networking and reach out to local referring physicians.

 When you align your marketing to your specific goals, you make better use of your marketing budget and get results that help you grow your business.